lenilsonjr/Blog/content/minimalism.md

 I can't exactly describe the feeling.
 It's like someone is suffocating you for a long time, and you get used to it.
 But then, someday, it stops, and you can breath again.

-By the time I arrived in my hometown, this was everything I need:
+By the time I arrived in my hometown, this was everything I needed:

 ![my stuff](/assets/img/posts/minimalism3.jpg)